AmericanPhilosophicalSociety/loc-authorities/docs/source/getting-started.rst

 Installation
 ------------

-Install lc_ld into a virtual environment with pip:
+Install loc_authorities into a virtual environment with pip:

 .. code-block:: console